A list of ten Halloween animals with fascinating facts on each. Scroll down to view the animals, or watch the video below!

 What’s your favorite scary animal?
-Let us know in the comments, and don’t forget to subscribe to our newsletter for more interesting animal facts!
+Let us know in the comments!

 Halloween Animals List